gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 > Q: How do I do string interpolation in go?

 The long answer contained the info I needed: `message := fmt.Sprintf("%s is %d years old and lives in %s.", name, age, city)`.
-So my code to send the SMS is now
+So my code to send the SMS is now:

 ```golang
 func sendMessage(client *messageBird.Client, text str, sender str, recipient str, name str) {